-As you know, the county assessor or an assistant is required to attend Local Board of Appeal and Equalization meetings.
+Thank you for your question regarding attendance at Local Boards of Appeal and Equalization.
+You asked for the statutory reference requiring the county assessor or an assistant to attend Local Board of Appeal and Equalization meetings.
 Minnesota Statutes, Section 274.01, subdivision 1, paragraph (e) states: "...The assessor shall attend, with the assessment books and papers, and take part in the proceedings, but must not vote.
 The county assessor, or an assistant delegated by the county assessor shall attend the meetings."
+If you have any further questions, please contact the division.